OpenCyphal/yakut/README.md

 ### Additional third-party tools

+Since Yakut heavily relies on YAML/JSON documents exchanged via stdin/stdout, [**`jq`**](https://stedolan.github.io/jq/) is often needed for any non-trivial usage of the tool, so consider installing it as well.
+Users of GNU/Linux will likely find it in the default software repositories (`pacman -S jq`, `apt install jq`, etc.).

 - Cyphal/CAN on GNU/Linux: [`can-utils`](https://github.com/linux-can/can-utils)
 - Cyphal/UDP or Cyphal/CAN: [Wireshark](https://www.wireshark.org/)
   (n.b.: Wireshark might label Cyphal captures as UAVCAN due to rebranding)